 And Barcelona isn’t the only place in the Catalonia province of Spain to feature the works of a famous master; if you want to see some truly mind-bending work of painting and architecture, then the Dalí Theater and Museum in Figueres is an essential visit.
 Dalí designed it himself, so the architecture is filled with as many optical illusions as his paintings.
 When building the place, he said that he wanted people who visited to have the sensation of “having had a theatrical dream”.
 It’s also the home to the largest collection of his his works.
 Dalí was so proud of the place that he wanted to be buried in a crypt below the theater stage.
 Which is actually what happened when he died, by the way.

-I spent 5 years living in this beautiful, diverse country and I still feel I haven’t seen half of what Spain has to offer.
+I spent 5 years living in Moraira, on Spain’s Costa Blanca, and am currently living in Valencia.
+And even after all this time I feel I haven’t seen half of what this beautiful, diverse country has to offer.
 Whether you are into art, architecture, good food, hiking, skiing or prefer a relaxing beach vacation… Spain offers it all and I highly recommend visiting!